Top Real Estate Marketing Ideas

 1. Include clear address and contact information on your web site and then claim your Google Places listing.
 This latter step helps Google better understand where your business is located, and then this will help you get leads from Google.

-2. Write great content that help advise people about the home buying process and get them published in local media, including online and offline.
+2. Write great content that helps advise people about the home buying process and get them published in local media, including online and offline.
 This will also generate leads for you an enhance your web site’s SEO value.

 Eric Enge – Stone Temple Consulting

 Use Real Estate Social Media & The Web 2.0

 Traditional real estate as we know it died in 1993.
 With the commercialization (public access and an ability of two-way communication) of the Internet, the world as we know it changed forever.
 Some of us cultural alphas and visionaries predicted much of this disruption to follow and made the switch early.
 What is the switch?
 When you are truly ready to embrace emerging Web 2.0 technologies in your real estate career and personal life – not just using it as a marketing ploy.

 You have to go all in.
 For instance, back in early 2002, I posted one “Apartment For Rent” advertisement on a little-known website called Craigslist and received over 500 responses in about 48 hours.
 (And I don’t need to go into how Craigslist then took advantage of the NYC real estate industry, so I digress on this subject).

 What happened next?
 Websites dedicated to nurturing social relationships and sharing of ideas caught my attention, such as Friendster (2002), MySpace (2003), LinkedIn (2003)…. and on and on.
 And from then on, it snowballed into the Social Media Revolution.
 When I began experimenting with these social media sites, there were no books, no blogs, no how-to articles; I instinctively knew it would have huge implications on the future of my real estate business and life in general.
 Well, as it turns out, I was right.